Contemporary Architecture in India & the Buildings You Should See

 Architect: Sanjay Puri

 The Street is a student housing residential complex designed by Sanjay Puri architects.
 It is located in Mathura, Uttar Pradesh.
-The apartment complex is said to have its own discernible style where each student has their own unique identity, because of the wedge shaped bay windows that are all set at unique angles.
+The apartment complex has its own discernible style that gives each student their own unique identity due to the wedge shaped bay windows that are all set at unique angles.
 Bright colours differentiate the blocks of the campus that are also volumetrically very distinct from each other.

 Address: Mathura, Uttar Pradesh, India